List of The Legend of Zelda manga: Four Swords

 Based on The Legend of Zelda: Four Swords Adventures, it spans 2 volumes and 12 chapters.
+The story follows four variants of the hero Link: Green Link, Blue Link, Red Link, and Violet Link (Vio).
 Included in volume two is an omake.
 The series is published in English by Viz Media in North America as Volumes 6 and 7, respectively.